Should I Buy Life Insurance With a Long-Term Care Rider?

 It's free, simple and secure.

-Many life insurance providers today offer combination life insurance policies, with LTC benefits attached to the plan.
-These are known as long-term care riders.
-An LTC rider can provide useful protection if you end up needing certain medical services that you otherwise could not afford.
+Many life insurance companies offer combination life insurance policies that attach LTC benefits to the plan.
+These add-on bundles are known as long-term care riders.
+An LTC rider can provide useful protection if you need some medical services you otherwise could not afford.

 What is a long-term care rider?

-A long-term care (LTC) rider is a life insurance policy feature that allows you to receive a portion of the death benefit — the money that would be paid to your beneficiary after you pass — while you're still alive.
+A long-term care (LTC) rider is a life insurance policy feature that allows you to receive part of the death benefit while you're alive.
+(That's the money that would be paid to your beneficiary after you die.)
 The money can then be used to pay for long-term care expenses.

-This type of rider is similar to the accelerated death benefit, which most life insurance policies have, but the qualifications differ slightly.
-While the accelerated death benefit requires a terminal illness diagnosis, an LTC rider can be triggered by the diagnosis of a chronic illness that leaves you unable to take care of yourself.
+This rider is similar to the accelerated death benefit, which most life insurance policies have, but the qualifications are a little different.
+The accelerated death benefit requires a terminal illness diagnosis.
+But an LTC rider can be used when a diagnosed chronic illness leaves you unable to take care of yourself.

-LTC riders are generally only available through certain forms of permanent life insurance, such as whole, universal or variable policies.
-Insurers that offer this benefit for term life policies are much rarer.
+LTC riders are generally only available with certain permanent life insurance policies, such as whole, universal or variable.
+Companies that offer this benefit for term life policies are rare.

-If you want to include an LTC rider, you'll need to choose it when you purchase your life insurance policy.
-If you do choose to add an LTC rider, your total premium costs will increase accordingly.
+If you want an LTC rider, you'll need to include it when you buy your life insurance policy.
+If you do choose to add the rider, your total premium costs will increase accordingly.

 How does an LTC rider work?

-The long-term care rider add-on allows policyholders to use their permanent life insurance death benefit while they are still living.
-To access the death benefit, a licensed healthcare professional would need to certify that you have a chronic illness that restricts you from performing at least two of the six activities of daily living (ADL), such as eating, bathing or dressing.
+The long-term care rider add-on allows policyholders to use their permanent life insurance death benefit while alive.
+To access the benefit, a licensed health care professional would need to certify that you have a chronic illness that restricts you from doing at least two of the six activities of daily living (ADL), such as eating, bathing or dressing.

-Alternatively, a doctor may diagnose you with a chronic illness or cognitive impairment.
+Or a doctor can diagnose you with a chronic illness or cognitive impairment.
 Examples of qualifying illnesses include:

 • Alzheimer's disease